apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 # How to create a PR (contributors)
 Create pull requests: [GitHub PR docs](https://help.github.com/articles/creating-a-pull-request/).

+_Make sure you follow_ [Coding Guidelines]{http://rocketmq.apache.org/docs/code-guidelines/} _before you create a pull request._

-Pull requests are made to apache/incubator-rocketmq repository on Github.
+Pull requests are made to `apache/incubator-rocketmq` repository on Github.
 In the Github UI you should pick the master branch to target the PR as described for committers.
 This will be reviewed and commented on so the merge is not automatic.
 This can be used for discussing a contributions in progress.

 # Merging a PR (yours or contributors)
 Start with reading [GitHub PR merging locally](https://help.github.com/articles/checking-out-pull-requests-locally/).
 Remember that pull requests are equivalent to a remote github branch with potentially a multitude of commits.
 In this case it is recommended to squash remote commit history to have one commit per issue, rather than merging in a multitude of contributor's commits.
 In order to do that, as well as close the PR at the same time, it is recommended to use squash commits.